 Your Adelaide business has a reason to hire a WHS consultant.
 Maybe there was a near-miss on site last Tuesday.
 Maybe a SafeWork SA inspector left an improvement notice.
 Maybe a new contract needs proof of a working safety system by Friday.
 The trigger is usually urgent, and Google will cheerfully return twenty consultants all claiming to be the best fit for you.

 Choose badly and you end up with a folder no one on site ever reads, plus a bill.
 Choose well and your business runs differently.
-Your team stops having the same arguments with contractors.
-Your next conversation with SafeWork SA is calmer.
-Your insurance broker stops ringing about the risk register.

 This article walks through what a WHS consultant actually does, when you genuinely need one, and nine questions worth asking before you sign anything.
-We work with businesses across Adelaide, the Hills and regional South Australia, and these are the questions we wish every new client asked us first.

-What a WHS consultant actually does (and what they don’t)
+What a WHS consultant does

-When your Adelaide business actually needs one
+When you actually need one

 If any of these sound like you, a scoping call is worth having.
-If none do, you probably have time to plan rather than react.

 9 questions to ask before you sign